confluentinc/cli/internal/pkg/flink/CONTRIBUTING.md

 <img src="https://user-images.githubusercontent.com/11739405/212975377-804fc1c3-4e93-45f6-86c0-6eb012312779.png" width="700" >

 We have view-only dumb components and controllers to manage them.
 The controllers should ideally communicate through the ApplicationController to maintain a unidirectional data flow and avoid creating circular dependencies: view -> x-controller -> aplicationController -> x-controller (if necessary).
 That should make the application easier to debug and further development easier to manage without getting convoluted.
 This diagram might be outdated by the time you see this, but this might help you have an idea of how the whole architecture.

+#### Debugging in VS Code

+The current settings.json should allow you to debug the application.
+[You might have to install delve for that.](https://www.rookout.com/blog/golang-debugging-tutorial/#:~:text=To%20install%20Delve%20on%20VS,you%20get%20started%20with%20debugging)

 #### Adding custom shortcuts to the client